CybersecurityAutomationWorkshop/caw2022/DemoUseCases/README.md

 - parameters (e.g., asset type = respirator, triage = life threatening, SBOM = incomplete CycloneDx, ...)
 - assets (both micro e.g., mri47 with particular attributes/parameters, and macro e.g., 234 "level 1" devices with SBOMs and VEXs)
 - playbooks (e.g., CACAO playbook to handle a particular set of conditions)
-- security policies (e.g., General Hospital may choose to do different actions on VEX product_status="not affected/component_not_present" than on "not affected/vulnerable_code_not_in_execute_path" whereas Podunk Rural Community Hospital may choose to lump several/all VEX flags together.
+- security policies (e.g., General Hospital may choose to do different actions on VEX `product_status="not affected/component_not_present"` than on `"not affected/vulnerable_code_not_in_execute_path"` whereas Podunk Rural Community Hospital may choose to lump several/all VEX flags together.

-The demonstrable use interoperability will tend to be down in the weeds (e.g., HII OIF Orchestrator sending a retrieve-SBOM OpenC2 command over MQTT to sFractal BlinkyMaHa).
+The demonstrable use interoperability will tend to be down in the weeds (e.g., HII OIF-Orchestrator sending a retrieve-SBOM OpenC2 command over MQTT to sFractal BlinkyMaHa).
 This section will attempt to define some big picture use cases which those specific interoperability use cases fit into.